toasterbob/caller/README.md

 end
 ```

 Through the combination of APIs and random key words, the text interface can answer lots of questions and spit out all sorts of interesting quotes and random advice.
 Ultimately, though I decided to find a chatbot and feed the responses that didn't meet the other criteria into it.
 So, in theory it can hold conversations.
+For example:

 ![pic1]

 [pic1]: ./assets/image1.PNG

+Or this:

 ![pic2]